warrickball/AADG3/docs/index.rst

 ::

    cd examples/s4tess_llrgb
-   AADG3 llrgb.in
+   AADG3 s4tess_llrgb.in

-The file ``llrgb.asc`` then contains the output timeseries.
-The input file ``llrgb.in`` contains some information about this example.
+The file ``s4tess_llrgb.asc`` then contains the output timeseries.
+The input file ``s4tess_llrgb.in`` contains some information about this example.
 These runs can take several minutes to finish, so don't be worried if you don't see any output for a little while.

 The various inputs are described in detail `here <input.html>`__.